Camp Wojtyla Counselor Applicant

 How often could I communicate with my family and friends?
 One of the best and most unique (though also challenging) components of the Camp Wojtyla experience is limited access to the outside world.
 Leaning into this rare occurrence in our increasingly technology-driven lives, we embrace the opportunity to learn together what it means to step back from our devices, and experience deep and meaningful connections with those on the mountain with us.
 We operate at a remote wilderness location—limited cell service as well as a strict cell phone policy, and though we have an Internet connection, access is strictly for office purposes (bandwidth is limited and we prefer to preserve the wilderness experience as much as possible).
 In addition, we strive to take our time of rest and leisure as a community, being available to rest and play with our fellow staff members, so we encourage moderation when it comes to phone conversations when “down the mountain.”
 That said, we do believe that is important to check in with family, so we strive to make sure you can make contact with loved ones every week and a half or so.
 In addition, we will establish a PO Box in Jamestown that will allow you to occasionally send and receive letters and packages.

 What’s the living situation like?
 We are a wilderness-based camp and therefore operate with a “thin veil” between us and creation, and therefore with a lower footprint than most typical summer camps.
 Counselors can expect to literally live outside all summer.
 In our designated sleeping areas, some prefer to sleep directly under the vast expanse of stars, while others spend the summer nights slung in hammocks between the ponderosa pines or in small tents.
 During training, the teepees are a great location to get some much-needed rest, but once the campers come the teepees are reserved for campers only due to limited space.
-While CW is in many ways “off the grid,” the neighboring program has a lodge with shower and laundry facilities that is open to our staff multiple times a week (and is only a five minute walk away).
+While Camp W is in many ways “off the grid,” the neighboring program has a lodge with shower and laundry facilities that is open to our staff multiple times a week (and is only a five minute walk away).
 Expect to use porta-john and vault-style toilets on a daily basis.
 With all of this being said, we strive to preserve modesty and provide all staff with the means and opportunity to feel clean, safe, and comfortable throughout the summer, giving adequate time and space for personal needs.